Thinking About Franchising?

-You gain credibility any number of ways.
+You gain credibility in any number of ways.

 There’s more to creating an attractive, easy-to-sell, startup franchise opportunity than just having the must-haves above.
-But if you have those covered, you are an excellent candidate for expanding your business using the franchise model.
+But, if you have those covered, you are an excellent candidate for expanding your business using the franchise model.

 Advantage: Franchising - Speed, People, and Money

 Expanding your business through franchising is much faster than opening company locations.
 Your franchisees are managing the bulk of the process.
-They find the site, negotiate the lease, hire the contractor, oversee the buildout, hire and train the employees and so on.
+They find the site, negotiate the lease, hire the contractor, oversee the buildout, employ and train the employees and so on.

 All the things that you would typically do, or hire additional staff to do when expanding with company-owned locations.
 You will also be building your brand much faster.

 Because of how quickly franchised locations can be opened, public awareness of your brand will increase rapidly.
 And this tends to snowball.
-The more public awareness you create, the faster you sell franchises, and the quicker the brand builds.
+The more public awareness you create, the faster you sell franchises, and the quicker your brand builds.